D1plo1d/tegh-gui/README.md

 ### Running Brunch

 1. run `bower install` to download any new client side libraries
-2. run `brunch watch` from the tegh browser plugin folder
+2. run `brunch watch --server` from the tegh browser plugin folder
 3. open **_public/index.html** in chrome.
 This page will automatically reload changes.